-- (a) General.
-The Contractor shall notify the Engineer at least three working days prior to the date that casting of the units is to begin, in order that arrangements for plant inspection may be made by Agency personnel. - Once casting has begun, it shall be done on a relatively continuous basis.
-Casting on a piecemeal basis will not be acceptable. - (b) Fabrication.
-CMB shall be precast to conform to the shape and size shown on the Plans.
-The Contractor shall produce units that are uniform in appearance. - Reinforcement shall be the type, size, and configuration shown on the Plans.
-The ends of chairs or spacers used to support or locate reinforcing steel that bears on the faces of forms shall be made of or coated with non-corrosive material so that no discoloration will show on the face of the units.
+(a) General.
+The Contractor shall notify the Engineer at least three working days prior to the date that casting of the units is to begin, in order that arrangements for plant inspection may be made by Agency personnel.

-Forms shall be metal of sufficient thickness and externally braced to maintain a true shape and alignment as shown on the Plans.
-Form oil shall be a non-staining type.
+Once casting has begun, it shall be done on a relatively continuous basis.
+Casting on a piecemeal basis will not be acceptable.

-The concrete shall be thoroughly consolidated by external or internal vibration, or a combination of both.
-Vibrating shall be done with care and in such a manner as to prevent displacement of reinforcement.
+(b) Fabrication.
+CMB shall be precast in accordance with Section 540 and shall conform to the shape and size shown on the Plans.
+The Contractor shall produce units that are uniform in appearance.